justisg/DH150-JustisG/README.md

 #3: User Control and Freedom

-There is an option within the header to seach "by ingredient," however selecting that does not take you to a new page.
+There is an option within the header to search "by ingredient," however selecting that does not take you to a new page.
 The same happens when the nearby "by cooking type" option is selected.
-Interestingly, when using the search bar, a user is able to search "by ingredient," but that ability is not made evident anywhere until it is discovered by accident.
+Interestingly, when using the search bar, a user can to search "by ingredient," but that ability is not made evident anywhere until it is discovered by accident.
 **Severity Rating**: 2/3

 #4: Consistency and Standards

 The language used on this site is very consistent and easily understandable.
 However, as this site is typically used infrequently and users might view only one recipe, the infrequent defining of equipment or specific cooking techniques can be difficult.
 The lack of frequent definitions might force a reader to need to look up meanings on another website, decreasing efficiency and ease.
 Additionally, the naming of recipes is extremely varied, with some being just the simplest name of the dish and others including descriptive words like "super easy," "my favorite," and "melt in your mouth."
-These terms can be useful for readers, but the inconsistency makes it more difficult to compare recipes to eachother.
+These terms can be useful for readers, but the inconsistency makes it more difficult to compare recipes to each other.
 **Severity Rating**: 1/3

 #5: Error Prevention

 ![The Recipe Critic Search](./TRC-search.png)

 As seen in the above image, within the search, the error prevention is fairly useful and successful.
-Specifically, when mispelling ingredients or search terms, the majority of the time the site would be able to assume what was meant and show relevant search results.
+Specifically, when misspelling ingredients or search terms, the majority of the time the site would be able to assume what was meant and show relevant search results.
 **Severity Rating**: 0/3

 #6: Recognition Rather than Recall